Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Introduction

+To sense force on the tip we need to measure the motion of the mechanical resonator, detecting its deflection from mechanical equilibrium.
+With AFM, this is typically done by optoelectronic means, using either interferometry~\cite{Rugar1989fiber, Srinivasan2011cantilever, Fogliano2021fiber}, or beam deflection~\cite{Alexander1989optical, Pottier2017thermalnoiseprocessing, Ma2021contactafm}.
+These optical methods often require delicate in-situ alignment of the detector to the mechanical force transducer.
+An integrated detector requiring no alignment is highly desirable.
+Furthermore, we would like the integrated sensor package, i.e. the transducer and detector, to be easily exchangeable as AFM tips are frequently damaged when scanning over unknown surface features.

+Dynamic AFM is typically operated in two alternative modes of scanning feedback: Amplitude Modulation AFM (AM-AFM) and Frequency Modulation AFM (FM-AFM).
+Both modes, and their many variants, rely on lock-in detection of the motion signal, and in most cases, this signal is at the same frequency as the excitation.
+Cavity optomechanical detection principles can be used for both AM-AFM and FM-AFM, as well as additional driving and readout schemes.
+In contrast with optical cavities, superconducting lumped-element microwave resonators easily reach the resolved-sideband regime, where the cavity linewidth is smaller than the mechanical resonance frequency~\cite{Aspelmeyer2014review, Teufel2011sidebandcooling}.
+Typically, lumped-element microwave resonators are coupled to mechanical motion through a change in capacitance.
+Here, we detect motion through a change in kinetic inductance.

-Kinetic inductance is an electromechanical phenomenon, resulting from Cooper pair mass and the kinetic energy of a supercurrent.
+Kinetic inductance is an electromechanical phenomenon resulting from Cooper pair mass and the kinetic energy of a supercurrent.
 It can be orders of magnitude larger than geometric (electromagnetic) inductance in thin films and nanowires made of amorphous superconductors~\cite{Zmuidzinas2012review} and therefore useful in applications that require compact microwave resonators with low loss~\cite{Krantz2019review}, including microwave filters~\cite{Carroll1993} and resonant radiation detectors~\cite{Vissers2015}.
 Large kinetic inductance also comes with intrinsic nonlinearity, or current dependence of the inductance, which enables low-noise microwave parametric amplification~\cite{Parker2022parametricamplification}.
 Different materials studied in the literature include niobium nitride (Nb-N)~\cite{Niepce2019kinetic, Anferov2020}, titanium nitride (Ti-N)~\cite{Shearrow2018, Joshi2022}, niobium titanium nitride (Nb-Ti-N)~\cite{Parker2022parametricamplification, Bretz-Sullivan2022kinetic}, or granular aluminum (grAl)~\cite{Maleeva2018, Valenti2019}, wolfram (W)~\cite{Basset2019}, and silicon doped with boron (Si:B)~\cite{Bonnet2022}.
-In this work we describe force sensors designed for AFM employing thin-film Nb-Ti-N meandering nanowire kinetic inductors on top of a flexible silicon nitride (Si-N) cantilever substrate.
-The deflection of the cantilever strains the nanowire, modulating its kinetic inductance and shifting the resonant frequency of a microwave mode.